moff/angular2-ladda/README.md

 - data-style: one of the button styles, full list in [demo](http://lab.hakim.se/ladda/)
 - data-spinner-size: 40, pixel dimensions of spinner, defaults to dynamic size based on the button height
-- data-spinner-color: A hex code or any named CSS color.
+- data-spinner-color: hex code or any named CSS color
+- data-spinner-lines: the number of lines for the spinner, defaults to 12

 ## Feedback